 - Click on Your Name in the upper right-hand corner of MyWharton.

 - Go to My Settings under your User Profile menu.

 - Scroll down to Email Notifications, make your updates, and click Save.

-For each group you are a member of, you can set the frequency of notifications from the group page for chatter activity related to this group - you can choose to be notified on every post, daily or weekly.
+For each group you are a member of, you can set the notifications frequency for chatter activity related to this group - from the group page, select your notification preferences (on every post, daily or weekly).